Khalid bin Sultan Al Saud: Career

 In the first years as a soldier, despite his choice to be selected for special forces personnel, Khalid bin Sultan was given a command of an artillery platoon in Tabuk province.
-Later, his position advanced as he was given a task for conducting contract and purchasing of Saudi Arabia's first guided missile with People's Republic of China.
+Later, his position advanced as he was given a task for conducting contract and purchasing of Saudi Arabia's first guided missile with the People's Republic of China.
 For this prominent role, he was given an honorary title "Father of Saudi Arabia's Missile".

 After years in the army, thinking that air defense should be given more important role in the national defense, he established the Saudi air defense force, and became its first commander.
 Shortly after occupation of Iraq to Kuwait in the first Persian Gulf War, he was chosen as the commander of the joint Arab forces, and shared an equal position and responsibility with general Norman Schwarzkopf of US Army.
 King Fahd promoted Prince Khalid to field marshal afterward.
 In 1991, he retired from the military to focus on business.
 In January 2001, he was brought back into the military as assistant defense minister for military affairs.

-In early 2011, he announced that “more than 70 percent of military equipment can be produced locally" and the future creation of a government branch for domestic military growth.
+In early 2011, Prince Khalid announced that “more than 70 percent of military equipment can be produced locally" and the future creation of a government branch for domestic military growth.
 He was regarded as a likely candidate to replace his father as defense minister in 2011.
 However, he was appointed deputy defense minister in November 2011.
 His term lasted until 20 April 2013 when he was replaced by Fahd bin Abdullah, another member of the royal family.
 Traditionally, the decision follows exemption "based on his request," but the royal order issued exempting Khalid bin Sultan from office, did not include this phrase.